Get a peer review of your building's structure cost with NO risk. Click here to get started

 Reimagining a Historic Site

-The site at 181–199 Nantasket Avenue was once home to the beloved Paragon Boardwalk.
-With its arcades, mini-golf, and proximity to the historic carousel, the space holds a place in Hull’s collective memory.
+181–199 Nantasket Avenue was once home to the beloved Paragon Boardwalk.
+With its arcades, mini-golf, and proximity to the historic carousel, the site holds a place in Hull’s collective memory.
 Today, the project team is reimagining it as a year-round destination blending coastal living with modern resilience.

 Confronting Coastal Challenges

 Constructing on the shoreline means designing for the reality of storm surge and rising seas.
-Flood risk, stormwater management, and environmental regulations required creative solutions.
+Flood risk, stormwater management, and environmental regulations require creative solutions.
 The Paragon’s team collaborated with local officials and conservation agencies to align the design with the Massachusetts Environmental Policy Act (MEPA) standards.
-In late 2024, the project secured MEPA certification without requiring a full Environmental Impact Report.
+In late 2024, the project met MEPA and Chapter 91 compliance.

-- Elevated ground floor: Residential lobbies and commercial spaces will be raised more than two feet above sidewalk grade to allow floodwaters to pass beneath.
+- Residential lobbies and commercial spaces will be raised more than two feet above sidewalk grade to allow floodwater to pass beneath.

-- Resilient boardwalk: A new 10-foot-wide wooden boardwalk will front Nantasket Avenue, complete with stairs, ramps, and coastal landscaping.
+- A new 10-foot-wide wooden boardwalk will front Nantasket Avenue, complete with stairs, ramps, and coastal landscaping.

-- Stormwater improvements: Redesigned drainage and landscaping systems reduce runoff and improve resilience against heavy rains.
+- Drainage and landscaping systems designed to reduce runoff and improve resilience against heavy rains.

 Community Investment at Scale